Unofficial-Overcast-Tournaments/pools/S3/3v3/README.md

 ## Commands
 The command to ban/pick a map is `/veto <number>`.
 The number will be displayed in chat.
 It will look like this:
 ![Example](veto-example.png)

+## Need help?
+If you need help, make sure to contact iCompass or feldwyn on Discord.